isomerpages/govtech-stp/_hong-kong/01b-atb-visiting-hk-faq.md

 #### 14. What happens if Singapore Citizens / Permanent Residents / Long-Term Pass holders are unable to get a flight ticket on a flight designated by the Singapore Government and Hong Kong Government under the ATB to travel to Singapore?

 If you are unable to get a flight ticket on a designated ATB flight, you may still take a non-designated flight to travel to Singapore.
-However, you will be required to serve a 7-day SHN at your own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+However, you will be required to undergo an on-arrival COVID-19 PCR test at Changi Airport, serve a 7-day SHN at your own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on SHN and COVID-19 test requirements upon entry into Singapore, please refer [here](https://safetravel.ica.gov.sg/health/).

 #### 15. I am a Singapore Citizen / Permanent Resident / Long-Term Pass holder who has a negative pre-departure COVID-19 PCR test result report issued in Hong Kong, but I am travelling on a non-designated flight from Hong Kong to Singapore.
 Will I still be exempted from the Stay-Home Notice (SHN) requirement upon entry into Singapore?